thoughtbot/heroku-database-url-to-jdbc/README.md

 # heroku-database-url-to-jdbc

-A Clojure library designed to ... well, that part is up to you.
+Useful for connecting your JDBC-using, Heroku-deployed Clojure application to Heroku's postgres service.

 ## Usage